Volunteer Tour Guide Association of Imajo, Minami-Echizen Town

-We are pleased to introduce Imajo-juku, designated as an Important Preservation District for Groups of Traditional Buildings.
+We are pleased to introduce Imajo-shuku, designated as an Important Preservation District for Groups of Traditional Buildings.

-Imajo-juku was a post station along the Manyo Road crossing the Yamanaka Pass in the Nara period,
+Imajo-shuku served as a key stopover point along the ancient Man'yo Road crossing the Yamanaka Pass during the Nara period (710-794 CE).

 In the medieval period, it flourished as the gateway to the Hokuriku region along the Hokuriku Road crossing Kinome Pass.